tomer-yechiel/pino-sentry-transport/README.md

             withLogRecord: true, // default false - send the entire log record to sentry as a context.(FYI if its more then 8Kb Sentry will throw an error)
             tags: ['level'], // sentry tags to add to the event, uses lodash.get to get the value from the log record
             context: ['hostname'], // sentry context to add to the event, uses lodash.get to get the value from the log record,
+            contextObjectKey: 'sentryContext', // Key in the log object that contains Sentry context to be added directly to the event
             minLevel: 40, // which level to send to sentry
             expectPinoConfig: true, // default false - pass true if pino configured with custom messageKey or errorKey see below
         }